shanep-cs2/lesson22/README.md

 how our algorithm is behaving.
 Add the following to your SearchHelper return object:

 - Count the number of recursive calls
+ - The first call should not be counted as recursive.
+Only count when search calls itself!
 - Count the number of times when the target is compared to an element of the List.
-Note: lower == upper should not be counted.
+  - `target == numbers.get(index)`

 ## Task 3 - Write Unit Tests